 We kept a watch on the story and saw it the story circulated from folks in the Research Triangle area and became a national story.
 Plenty of people online were talking about it by either taking Love Wins’ side or the City of Raleigh’s side.

 We were reminded about the importance of having a level-headed person at each organization in charge of crisis communications, and the good reasons for having the shells of a few key statements prepped and ready for additional information to be added just in case something unexpected happens and people outside the organization get wind of it.

-It reminded us of a talk we listened to at the GCN Summit back in May.
+It reminded us of a talk we listened to at the GCN Summit a few months before.
 Sarah Robinson of Fierce Loyalty spoke about how to build brand advocates.
 Her tips on fighting a common enemy (homelessness, city officials), creating something together (change and acceptance) and standing for something bold (taking a risk to see that people who need it are fed) relate directly to what Love Wins is using their online platforms to do.

 There are right ways to go about managing crisis communications (LiveStrong) and wrong ways (Applebee’s).
 We commend Love Wins for a timely, fact-based response that has won them a lot of advocates, surely increasing the size of their community.

 Though this event was years ago, it’s something the organization is still remembered by, and they reference it on their website.
 Read more from Love Wins Community Engagement Center here.